 When do I apply for Halls of Residence?

-Accommodation applications open in late April.
+Accommodation applications are opening soon.
 You can only apply if you’ve received an offer from us (either conditional or unconditional) and firmly accepted it.
 If you haven’t responded to your offer, if you’ve put Leeds Trinity down as your Insurance choice, or if you’ve declined you offer, you won’t be able to apply.

 How do I apply?

-If you have firmly accepted your offer, you will receive an email when applications open.
-This email will include login details for our accommodation booking system.
-Once you’ve logged in, you’ll be taken, step-by-step, through the process.
+If you have firmly accepted your offer, you will receive an email from our accommodation team.
+This email will include details of how to set up an

 What if I accept Leeds Trinity University as my insurance choice or apply through clearing?